 You do not have to use your one time statutory privilege to seal or expunge a mistaken arrest.
 A mistaken arrest can be sealed administratively and you can save your one time seal or expunge privilege should you ever need it in the future.

 There is red tape to cut and several hoops to jump through (don't worry, we'll do the jumping and cutting).
-Your application to expunge your record must be first approved by the Office of The State Attorney and then by the Florida Dept. of Law Enforcement before your motion to expunge can be set for hearing before the court.
+Your application to expunge your record must be first approved by the Office of The State Attorney and then by the Florida Dept. of Law Enforcement (FDLE) before your motion to expunge can be set for hearing before the court.
 The State Attorney may take 4-6 weeks to approve your application.
 This is an extra step in expungement cases.
 After that, the FDLE may take 4-5 months to process your application and issue the required documentation we need to file with the court.
 Once we receive approval from the FDLE it may take another 2-4 weeks before your case is heard by the Court.
 Once the order to expunge is signed by the Court, the order to expunge is then sent to the arresting agency, any other police agency involved in your arrest, any other agencies having information regarding your case, and to the clerk of the court for them to expunge their records.
-To be safe, give yourself 5-6 months so that your information is expunged and unavailable to the general public.
+To be safe, give yourself 6-8 months so that your information is expunged and unavailable to the general public.
 This is an average time.
 We can’t guarantee the time it takes as some of the process is out of our control and is dependent on the efficiency of the agency we are dealing with as well as processing times at the FDLE.

 If you have multiple charges on different arrests, but the charges stem from the same incident, that may also be expunged as long as the court approves.

 Yes, both misdemeanors and felonies can be expunged.
 Juvenile records can also be expunged.